CheragV/BallMovement/README.md

 # BallMovement
-This is a repository to keep track of various animations learned yet.
+This is a react-native repository to keep track of various animations learned yet.
 I would recommend beginners to have a look.

 The folder JSFiles contain files having different types of animations